microsoft/vscode-docs/docs/remote/containers.md

 - **Full support:** x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+ based containers.
 Other `glibc` based Linux containers may work if they have [needed prerequisites](/docs/remote/linux.md).

-- **Experimental support:** x86_64 Alpine Linux containers (`musl`).
+- **Experimental support:** x86_64 Alpine Linux containers (`musl`) in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) only.

-Set `"remote.containers.enableExperimentalServerPlatforms":true` to enable Alpine support.
-Note that some extensions installed in Alpine containers may not work due to `glibc` dependencies in native code inside the extension.
+While experimental Alpine support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed in Alpine containers may not work due to `glibc` dependencies in native code inside the extension.
 See the [Remote Development and Linux](/docs/remote/linux.md) article for details.

 ### Installation